 Many individuals may believe that pursuing a career in software engineering requires a traditional four-year degree.
 However, contrary to popular belief, it is indeed possible to become a successful software engineer without a formal degree.
 In this article, we will explore the different steps you can take to pave your way into the world of software engineering without a degree by the year 2024.

-How To Become a Software Engineer Without a Degree: Step-by-Step Guide
+How to Become a Software Engineer without a Degree

 In this guide, we’ll walk you through the step-by-step process of becoming a software engineer without a formal degree.
 Whether you’re a self-taught enthusiast or transitioning from another field, we’ll provide actionable tips and resources to help you succeed in the software development industry.